-How Long Does It Take to Become a Licensed Real Estate Agent in Illinois?
+How Much Does It Cost to Become a Real Estate Agent in Illinois?

 Illinois Real Estate License Costs